 - Additional drawings and plans, as suggested in the detailed submission requirements [PDF – 43 KB]

-Fees are due when you submit your application and can be paid in cash or by cheque, debit or credit card.
+Fees are due when you submit your application and can be paid by cheque, debit or credit card.
 Credit card transactions over $3,000 cannot be accepted.

 Submissions can be made: